YunaBraska/nats-streaming-server-embedded/README.md

 * Autoconfig for live usage
 * Parameter table
 * Read command errors for exceptions
-* Port issues - Seems that the application is shutting down much faster than the port is doing - at least some times
+* Port issues on CI - Seems that the test context is restarting much faster than the ports are shutting down - at least some times

 ![EmbeddedNatsServer](src/test/resources/banner.png "EmbeddedNatsServer")